 - evolving continuously

-– Trainers as well as trainees also need a better understanding of the economical/financially factors, which lead to the final prize of an ecological building (calculation).
+Trainers, as well as trainees, also need a better understanding of the economical/financially factors, which lead to the final prize of an ecological building (calculation).
 Especially the part of the logistics (craftsmen, materials, time schedules) can save a lot of money, much more than the participation in the building process.
-With such a knowhow trainers can educate trainees (future craftsmen, start-ups, building companies) not only in the competences of natural building but also in their ability to offer their work to much wider target groups.
+With such a know-how trainer can educate trainees (future craftsmen, start-ups, building companies) not only in the competences of natural building but also in their ability to offer their work to much wider target groups.

 NEEDS OF THE LEARNERS

 Strawbale and earth building projects are out of the framework => be prepared while asking for a job/ asking for permission to build

 - with ‘unusual” materials